Future developments in Singapore: NUH Campus Master Plan

 Announced on 15 May 2024, the existing National University Hospital campus will be redeveloped from 2025.
 Similar to the SGH Campus master plan, the entire redevelopment plan will span over a decade, with added hospital capacity, better land use, and improvement works to the existing road network.

 Tengah Integrated General and Community Hospital

 Set to be completed by the early 2030s, the upcoming integrated general and community hospital in Tengah is built to serve the new Tengah town and the growing population in other parts of the western region of Singapore.
 The new hospital will be operated by the National University Health System (NUHS).

-Serangoon Polyclinic

-Announced on 8 December 2019, Serangoon Polyclinic is an upcoming polyclinic located opposite NEX Shopping Mall in Serangoon.
-It will be part of an integrated healthcare facility that will also house an active ageing hub and a kidney dialysis centre.
-The polyclinic will be providing similar services offered at other polyclinics nationwide.

-When completed by 2025, Serangoon Polyclinic will be the largest polyclinic in Singapore by floor area.

 Redevelopment of Alexandra Hospital

 Announced on 5 March 2020, Alexandra Hospital will be redeveloped and expanded from 12.2 hectare to 13.1 hectare.
 The total number of beds will be increased from 300 beds to 1,300 beds as part of the expansion.
 The redevelopment will allow for greater accessibility from Queensway, and house more spaces for trials on new care models.
 It will also place focus on preserving the hospital's history and heritage, where conserved Blocks 1, 2, and 6 will be retained.
 Instead of the current urgent care centre, a new pandemic-ready emergency department directly connected to intensive care units and operating theatres will be built to better serve emergency medical cases.
 In addition to the expansion of the main hospital, a 400-bed nursing home will also be built in a separate building located within the campus.

 The redevelopment is estimated to be completed in phases from 2028 with the addition of two high-rise towers.